zylx0532/pasztor.at/_posts/2019-03-02-ide-matters.md

 replace.
 If it was it would replace a lot of things it shouldn't.
 Instead, like before, the IDE needs to *understand* the structure of your code.

-For example, let's look at this piece of python code:
+For example, let's look at this piece of Python code:

 ```python
 foo = "bar";